-On this website we provide an overview of the salvation-based, biblically-derived Faith Therapy methodology, a bookstore with links to the best Christian counseling resources, biblical answers by topic for many of life's difficult problems, a comprehensive video counseling training curriculum, an invitation to joins us in our mission out reaches, and links to the Word of Life Counseling Training Institute website where we offer free video training courses, low cost certifications, and College Degrees in Christian counseling.
+On this website we provide an overview of the salvation-based, biblically-derived Faith Therapy methodology, a bookstore listing what we believe are the best Christian counseling resources, biblical answers by topic for many of life's difficult problems, a comprehensive video counseling training curriculum, and links to the Word of Life Counseling Training Institute website where we offer free video training courses, low cost certifications, and College Degrees in Christian counseling.

 Faith Therapy is a new methodology for in-depth Christian Counseling and life coaching derived directly from the Bible and based on the process of salvation by faith.
-God's method of salvation works!
-It is our job as counselors and life coaches to assist the Holy Spirit, the chief counselor, by removing the roadblocks to the process of salvation in order to help God's people achieve the wonderful, fulfilled life that God intended them to have.
 Please watch the slide show and videos below on the many aspects of Faith Therapy.

 The numbers of dysfunctional and emotionally hurting people in our society and churches with complex and difficult problems are rapidly increasing.
 The church today desperately needs Bible-based resources to meet these needs, in-depth biblical answers for these complex problems, and Christian counseling training easily available to everyone.